Andrew Crofts (footballer): International career

 One of his grandparents was born in Wales so he was eligible to play in the Welsh national team, and after representing the country at under-19 and under-21 levels he won his first senior cap, in 2005.
 In 2008, he won his twelfth cap, breaking the record for the most international caps received by a Gillingham player.
 Crofts was selected for the Welsh national U-19 team in 2002.
 He made his debut team appearance in the Milk Cup tournament in Northern Ireland, but was forced to return home after suffering an ankle injury in the first match.
 In total he made eight appearances at under-19 level, including appearing in a second Milk Cup in 2003.

 After moving up to the under-21 level Crofts was selected for the national U-21 team for the first time in a match against Germany in February 2005.
 He went on to gain 12 caps at this level, scoring one goal.

 He made his debut in the Welsh national team against Azerbaijan on 12 October 2005, coming on as a substitute for Carl Fletcher.
 At the end of the 2005–06 season, as part of manager John Toshack's policy of introducing young players to the team, Crofts gained two further caps, both as a substitute, against Paraguay and Trinidad & Tobago, and also played in an unofficial international match against a Basque Country XI.

 He was included in the starting line-up for an international for the first time in August 2007 when he played the full 90 minutes of a match against Bulgaria, but was back on the substitutes' bench for the UEFA Euro 2008 qualifying match against Germany the following month.
 He became established as a regular member of the Welsh squad during the UEFA Euro 2012 qualifying tournament.

 Coaching career

-Brighton & Hove Albion under-23s
+Brighton & Hove Albion

 Crofts spent the 2020–21 season as a player-coach in Brighton's academy before, on 5 June 2021, becoming the head coach of the academy and ending his playing career.
 His first professional match as a manager came on 14 September, in a 1–0 away loss to Walsall in the EFL Trophy group stage.
 Crofts earned his first competitive victory as a manager on 2 November, in a 2–1 away win at Northampton Town in the EFL Trophy.

 On 8 September 2022, he was appointed interim head coach of the Brighton first team after the departure of Graham Potter.
 After Roberto De Zerbi was appointed to replace Potter as manager, Crofts was appointed to the first team coaching staff.
 On 23 August 2024, Crofts was promoted to the position of assistant head coach, working under head coach Fabian Hürzeler.

+Tottenham Hotspur

+On 21 July 2026, he joined Tottenham Hotspur as assistant head coach, reuniting with Roberto de Zerbi after having spent time together at Brighton.